teo-tsou/follow_me_5G/README.md

-# Live migration for MEC services in a cloud-native 5G environment:
+# Service migration and edge selection for MEC in a cloud-native 5G environment:

 ## Architecture: